-Everything you need to know about how to apply for grammar school tests.
+Everything you need to know about 11 Plus application and how to apply for grammar school tests.
 Plus, the differences in your grammar school application are detailed below.

 Grammar schools are state secondary schools which select their pupils by means of an examination taken by children at age 10 or 11.
 This is known as the “11-Plus”.